mfournierca/slartibartfast/README.md

 To use this template:

-1. Clone to some directory
+* Clone this repository to some directory
 * Modify `_config.yaml` with your name, blog title, description and etc...
 * Tweak `style.css` and HTML files in `_layouts` to personalize
+* Customize the /about/index.html page
+* Add your contact information on the /contact/index.html page
 * Create blog entries in `_posts/` - work off the sample posts there
 * Run `jekyll --server` to generate site locally
 * View it by going to `http://localhost:4000` and make sure it looks good